hack-for-good-2025/h4g2025/README.md

 ## Installation

-Follow these steps to set up the project locally using yout terminal:
+Follow these steps to set up the project locally using your terminal:

 1. **Clone the Repository:**